jonmeidell/burger/README.md

 ![Burger Time](https://jonmeidell.github.io/assets/images/burgertime.gif)

-This site uses CSS, Javascript, Ajax, MySQL, and Handlebars.
+#### Technologies used in the creation of this site:
+* CSS
+* Javascript
+* Ajax
+* Express
+* MySQL
+* Handlebars

-Use the deployed site link in the upper-right corner to be directed to the application to get started on keeping track of your heart-clogging adventures.
+_Use the deployed site link in the upper-right corner to be directed to the application to get started on keeping track of your heart-clogging adventures._

 ![Space Burger](https://jonmeidell.github.io/assets/images/burger-space.gif)